Understanding Gastroparesis Linked to Ozempic: Diagnosis and Long-Term Outlook

 What are the symptoms of Ozempic-induced gastroparesis?

-How is gastroparesis diagnosed in patients taking Ozempic?
+How common is gastroparesis with Ozempic?

 Does submitting information create an attorney-client relationship?